This shirazi salad has fresh vegetables, chickpeas, and tangy citrus dressing. Make this Middle Eastern salad recipe for a tasty side dish!

 - Citrus juice - Typically the dressing is made with a sour grape juice called ab-e-ghooreh, but this can be very difficult to find in the US.
 Instead, fresh lemon or lime juice is used to mimic the tart, refreshing flavors.

-Just combine the vegetables, toss with homemade dressing, and chill in the refrigerator!
+Making the shirazi salad is super simple!
+Just combine the vegetables and chickpeas, then toss with dressing, and chill in the refrigerator!

 Hands down, one of the easiest salads you can put together.